Graduation

 Graduation Applications Submitted Before or By the Deadline

 The evaluation process for students who submit the Application for Graduation by the published deadlines are reviewed by the date they were received.
 The timely filing of the Application for Graduation will ensure the degree checks will be processed prior to the last day to add classes for the term of anticipated graduation.
-Graduation Applications submitted before or by the deadline require a $90.00 processing fee.
+Graduation Applications submitted before or by the deadline require a $90.00 non-refundable processing fee.
 Once you have submitted the electronic application for graduation, the fee will appear in your student account.
-This fee must be paid within 48 hours and prior to the regular deadline, otherwise an additional $15 fee may be applied.
+This fee must be paid within 48 hours and prior to the regular deadline, otherwise an additional $15 non-refundable fee may be applied.

 Graduation Applications Filed After the Deadline